About Induction Loops

 The induction loop is clearly the best option for the hearing aid user.
 We believe it’s also the best solution for the owner of the venue.
 Although a loop system might demand a little more commitment at the start, it will pay back many times over.
 A loop system is always active and can facilitate for everybody as it’s not limited to the number of receivers you have.
 With a minimum of maintenance it’s also the most cost effective solution.
 In environments where people are just passing through, a loop system is the only practical solution.

 FM and IR systems

-Using FM or IR systems in public venues poses a variety of problems, both for the hearing aid user and for the owner of the venue.
+Using FM or IR systems in public venues have pros and cons, both for the hearing aid user and for the owner of the venue.

 The hearing aid user has to localize a possible supply of assistive listening devices, ask for help and thereby revealing that he or she has a hearing loss.
-During the whole event the user has to wear a conspicuous receiver/headset, which is not adjusted to his or her hearing loss, and that has to be returned after the event.
+During the whole event the user has to wear a receiver/headset, which is not adjusted to his or her hearing loss, and that has to be returned after the event.

-The owner of the venue on the other hand has to organize someone who hands out the receivers and collects them after use.
+The owner of the venue has to organize someone who hands out the receivers and collects them after use.
 The receivers have to be stored, checked, charged, cleaned, repaired and replaced which eventually will lead to considerable maintenance costs.

 Induction loop systems can be used everywhere

 In larger venues like stadiums and sport arenas, conference facilities and auditoriums, cinemas and theatres as well as in churches and other places of worship, the induction loop system is the optimal solution.

 But also for smaller venues like meeting rooms and school classrooms a loop system can benefit the needs of the hearing impaired in a great way.
 In trains, trams and buses a loop system can also work with a high performance.

 This is the international sign for hearing loop (T-coil).
 This symbol indicates that the room is equipped with a hearing loop to make the premises accessible for hearing aid users.